longton95/phoenix/README.md

 * `npm run test -- -p Mac`

 You may also be prompted to allow certain programs accessibility access in System Preferences, this will only be required once.

+## Discussion Points
+* Do we assume a default location for the Studio workspace?